DerKoun/bsnes-hd/README.md

 ### plus some non-HD related features

-like the ability to disable background layers, sprites and window effects for screenshots for wallpapers or soft crop to zoom in, leaving maps or static art off the sides of the screen.
+like the ability to disable background layers, sprites and window effects for screenshots for wallpapers.

 ### more to come